Savanna has two furbabies and enjoys sharing helpful tips along with her experiences as a dog mom.

 6. Try a Calming Vest

-A calming vest is like a wrap that goes on your dog, kind of like a sweater.
+A calming vest is a wrap that goes on your dog, kind of like a sweater.
 If fitted correctly, it creates a pressure or weight on your pet as if they are being held, similar to swaddling.
 This calms your pet down and gives them a sense of security and comfort.
 The calming vest can be used for many reasons, not just an anxious pet.
 It can soothe them during fireworks, car rides, thunderstorms, and vet visits.

 My Experience Using a Calming Vest